 Recently, I've been looking into healthy eating tips for busy moms who have full plates and not much time left for themselves.
 Obviously I'm going to suggest Garden Lites as a helpful tool to healthy food on the fly, but that's just one piece.
 Some of the articles I've read are appalling.

 This article advises readers to throw out your kids leftovers or else "[...] you're bound to stuff a few of their nuggets or a hot dog in your mouth."
+They aren't alone in the message they are sending moms.
+Avoid the junk you feed your kids.

 In the spirit of "getting real"...
 C'MON PEOPLE!